 They were referred by another employee

 A friend of a friend is often the way summer hires get their jobs.
-Just because a current employee says you can trust someone doesn’t mean you should take their word for it when your company’s integrity and image is on the line.
+Just because a current employee says you can trust someone doesn’t mean you should take their word for it when your company’s integrity and image are on the line.
 Believing that the friend is as honest as the current employee is a dangerous assumption for the employer to make.

 Tips for Minimizing Dishonest Summer Employees